-Student Activities: Discussion and application of music fundamentals, Spring Concert , and Christmas Concert.
+Student Activities: Discussion and application of music fundamentals, Spring Concert, and Christmas Concert.
 Student Evaluation: Class and concert participation, homework, and tests.

-BAND 201 Band ALL YEAR / 1 credit
+BAND 201 Band

 Prerequisite: Successful completion of beginner band or approval from the Band Director by audition.
 Students must either own or rent an instrument.